3Georgiev/ReactJS-Project/README.md

 ## Description

-This project is a small game shop web application that allows users to register, login, create, edit, delete offers, and comment on them.
-For the server side we are using SoftUni's practice server.
+This project is a small game shop web application that allows users to register, login, create, edit, search, delete offers, and comment on them.
+For the server side, we are using SoftUni's practice server.
+This project is developed as part of the final course at SoftUni and is implemented in React.

 ## Prerequisites